 The City of La Mesa no longer allocates CDBG funds for public services for elderly, disabled and other special needs populations.
-Approximately 20% is used for program administration.
-The other 80%, or approximately $300,000 annually, is used for public improvements in neighborhoods which have been identified by HUD as “eligible areas” and for Fair Housing activities.
+Approximately 20% is used for program administration and fair housing services.
+The other 80% is used for public improvements in neighborhoods which have been identified by HUD as “eligible areas” and for Fair Housing activities.

 Current Plans for Community Development Block Grant Funding

 - Consolidated Plan for Community Development for the Planning Period July 2015 to June 2020, which includes the Annual Plan for Community Development for FY 2015/2016.

 - San Diego Regional Analysis of Impediments to Fair Housing identifies barriers that prevent Fair Housing choice and develops solutions to mitigate or remove these barriers.

 The City of La Mesa encourages community involvement in determining how CDBG funds are spent.
 The Citizen Participation Plan for HUD Funding Programs contains additional information about the Consolidated Plan process, public notices and hearings, and public comment periods.